The Easiest Homemade Granola You’ll Ever Make

 • I recommend keeping the lower oven temperature in this recipe.
 It may be tempting to turn up the heat to try and cook the granola faster, but I have found low and slow is the real key to making the best granola.

-• You can use rolled oats or old fashioned oats in this recipe.
+• Oats: You can use rolled oats or old fashioned oats in this recipe.
 I do not recommend quick oats.
+Use certified gluten-free oats for a yummy gluten free option.

 If you loved this recipe for easy homemade granola, I would love it if you came back and left a comment and a star rating!
 I would love to know how it turned out for you.